 “What is an underlying medical condition?”
 This article serves as a COVID-19 alert, and will shed light on some of these conditions.
 People are looking for answers.

 Some diseases are not life threatening to the majority of individuals who usually recover without complications.
-Others are more susceptible which could be fatal for them.
+However, others are more susceptible which could be fatal for them.

-Those who are already suffering from any of several medical conditions need to take extra precautions to protect themselves against the COVID-19 virus as well as other exposures.
+This means those who are already suffering from any of several medical conditions need to take extra precautions.
+In other words, they have to protect themselves against the COVID-19 virus as well as other exposures.

 People are suffering from all types of diseases which seem to be rampant all around us.
-We will shed some light on what really is an underlying medical condition?
+Following, we will shed some light on what really is an underlying medical condition?

 A medical condition that puts someone in harm’s way when exposed to another disease is considered an underlying medical condition.